alperencitak/Library-Registration-App/README.md

 This GitHub project is a Library Registration App.
 It allows users to register for the library and borrow books.
 It is focused on the backend only.
+The project design is set to Clean Architecture.

 ## **Key Features:**
 - User registration for the library